godfrey0/resume-1/README.md

 National University of Singapore
 - School of Computing
 - Professional Certificate 2021
-Business Analytics and AI for Finance, Retail and Supply Chain
+- BUSINESS ANALYTICS and AI for FINANCE, RETAIL and SUPPLY CHAIN
 - courses completed:
 - Making Fast Decisions with Business Analytics
 - Optimising Customers’ Experience with Fintech Strategy
 - Using Business Analytics to Answer Business Questions
 - Fundamental of Investing Leveraging Technology
 -
-National University of Singapore The Faculty of Arts and Social Sciences
+National University of Singapore
+- The Faculty of Arts and Social Sciences

-Professional Certificate Human and Automated Managerial Skills 2021
+- Professional Certificate 2021
+- HUMAN and AUTOMATED MANAGERIAL SKILLS
 - courses completed:
 - Meaning to Mindsets
 - Positivity and Wellbeing